 Looking inside that entry, there are logical controls users will recognize from other e-book platforms.
 Let’s walk through some of the features more closely to appreciate their convenience:

 - Listen: Gale EBook platforms provide accessible audio for many entries to advance users who prefer to absorb information by hearing.
 To activate the listen feature, the cursor must be within the article.

 - Save to cloud: Google Drive and OneDrive both connect seamlessly.

 - Print: This helps answer the question “Can I download/print/email/save an eBook or eBook chapter?” with a “Yes!”

 - “Further reading”: this feature in Gale EBooks enhances the learning experience and offers options to support debate, check facts, sound the depths of an issue, analyze history, and more.

 - Cite: Citations are quick and user can select between MLA, APA, Chicago style.

 Begin your next search by using the link for Gale EBooks on the library’s Databases A-Z page.
 Gale EBooks requires current Bentley credentials (email address and password) for off-campus use.

-Database of the Month provides a very brief introduction to an important research database, highlighting key features of the database that you should know about.
-If you would like more information about this database (or any of the library’s databases) please contact the Reference Desk.
-If you would like a demonstration of this database for a class, please contact our Coordinator of User Education, Elizabeth Galoozis.
+Database of the Month provides a very brief introduction to useful library databases, highlighting key features you should know about.
+If you would like more information about this resource (or any of the library’s databases), please contact us for research assistance.
+If you would like a demonstration of these resources for a class, please schedule a research instruction class using the instruction request form.